Maximally local two-nucleon interactions at N$^3$LO in $\Delta$-less chiral effective field theory: Introduction

 This paper is organized as follows.
-In Sec.~\ref{sec:Hamiltonian}, we give the explicit form of the Hamiltonian that we use in this work.
-The couplings of this Hamiltonian are fit to NN scattering phase shifts and the details of this fit are given in Sec.~\ref{sec:phase_shifts}, where we discuss both the Bayesian fit as well as the least-squares fit.
-We also show how the $np$ phase shifts and their associated theoretical uncertainties change with increasing the chiral order and varying the cutoff.
+In Sec.~\ref{sec:Hamiltonian}, we give the explicit form of the interactions that we use in this work.
+The couplings are fit to $NN$ scattering phase shifts and the details of this fit are given in Sec.~\ref{sec:phase_shifts}, where we discuss both the Bayesian fit as well as the least-squares fit.
+We also show how the $np$ phase shifts and their associated theoretical uncertainties change with increasing chiral order and varying the cutoff.
 In Sec.~\ref{sec:deuteron}, we use our interactions to study the properties of the deuteron.
-Our main conclusions and summary are presented in Sec.~\ref{sec:conclusion}
+Our main conclusions and summary are presented in Sec.~\ref{sec:conclusion}.